savob/savobajic.ca/content/projects/academic/video.md

 The purpose of these two modules was to move data from an AXI stream into a part of AXI mapped memory while reading part of mapped memory back into a stream.
 This was actually the express purpose of the DataMover IP, however the DataMover needed something to issue it commands on where to move data so that's where my module came in.
 The commands the DataMover expected were pretty simple, they boiled down to essentially *"Read/write **X** bytes to/from the AXI stream, starting at address **Y** in mapped memory"*, simple enough eh?

 I assigned two regions in the DRAM for the frame buffers and then started on laying out my logic for issuing these commands.
-There were two halves that operated almost entirely independantly, Stream to Memory Mapped (S2MM) for putting video data into the frame buffer, and the Memory Mapped to Stream (MM2S) which then retrieved it for the VGA system.
+There were two halves that operated almost entirely independently, Stream to Memory Mapped (S2MM) for putting video data into the frame buffer, and the Memory Mapped to Stream (MM2S) which then retrieved it for the VGA system.
 The only data exchanged across the halves was where the S2MM was writing to trigger frame buffer swaps.
 The logic for each half was similar and could be summarized as follows:

 - Wait until the stream buffer in/out of the DataMover is ready for a transfer
     - S2MM would wait until there was enough data was available for a complete transfer to DRAM (buffer *not* empty)